-The iPhone and iPad are user-friendly devices, but iOS still gets clogged up over time with unwanted files and memory hogs.
-This can slow your device down.
-In this article, we're going to look at how to clean out the cache, the junk and the memory-clogging files on your iPhone and get it to run a bit faster.
+The iPhone and iPad are user-friendly devices, but iOS still gets clogged up over time with unwanted files and apps, which can slow your device down.
+In this article, we look at how to clean out the cache, the junk and the memory-clogging files on your iPhone and get it to run a bit faster.

 Step 1: Delete the Safari cache